 It is part of our fabric to extend a helping hand to others in our community.
 We are proud to support the organizations below.

-Schultz Frost LLP was proud to participate in the Basketeers challenge coordinated by Ginny Slike from Assisting Women in New Beginnings.
-Members of our firm came together to donate various household items to women who are victims of domestic abuse and currently live under difficult financial and social circumstances.
+Schultz Frost LLP is proud to participate in the annual Basketeers challenge coordinated by Ginny Slike from Assisting Women in New Beginnings.
+Members of our firm come together to donate various household items to women who are victims of domestic abuse and currently live under difficult financial and social circumstances.

 Participating in such charitable initiatives not only allows Schultz Frost LLP to grow as a firm but also gives us an opportunity to contribute, in a meaningful way, to the larger Toronto community.
 If you wish to contribute to this great cause, please follow the link: http://basketeers.org/baskets